lwjandmy/eztar/README.md

 # eztar
-An easy tool to tar,gzip,etc. files.
+An easy way to use tar,gzip,etc. files.

 ## Get & Install